Ratonhnhaké:ton: Other appearances

-In literature, Connor has appeared as the narrator of the novel Assassin's Creed: Forsaken, where he recovers and reads through his father's journal sometime after the latter's death.
+In literature, Connor has appeared as the narrator of the novel Assassin's Creed: Forsaken (2012), where he recovers and reads through his father's journal sometime after the latter's death.
 Upon learning of Haytham's tragic life and the fact that he genuinely cared for his son and did his best to protect him, he realizes he misjudged his father and regrets not being able to reconcile with him.
 In 2017, Connor was featured in the fourth and final issue of the Assassin's Creed: Reflections comic book miniseries, in which it is revealed that, at some point following the events of Assassin's Creed III, he married a woman from a nearby tribe and had three children, including a daughter named Io:nhiòte, who inherited his rare ability of 'Eagle Vision'.

 Reception

-Connor received a mixed critical reception, being often contrasted with his well-received father, Haytham, who is playable in the first few chapters of Assassin's Creed III, as well as the previous protagonists in the series, Altaïr Ibn-LaʼAhad and Ezio Auditore da Firenze, the latter of whom in particular was critically acclaimed.
+Connor received a mixed critical reception, being often contrasted with his well-received father, Haytham, who is playable in the early chapters of Assassin's Creed III, as well as the previous protagonists in the series, Altaïr Ibn-LaʼAhad and Ezio Auditore da Firenze, the latter of whom in particular was critically acclaimed.
 In a contemporary review of Assassin's Creed III for PSM3, Joel Gregory was disappointed by Connor's character arc, saying that although his skills develop over the course of the main storyline, his personality does not.
 He also called Connor "relentlessly strait-laced and humourless", and "duller than Altair and a world away from Ezio."

 Connor has placed low on numerous Assassin's Creed character rankings.
 In a 2021 list by PC Gamer, he came out last, with the reviewer calling Connor a boring protagonist who "sulks, pouts, and complains his way through what is also the worst Assassin's Creed game."
 On the same list, Haytham placed fourth due to being a more complex and fun character to play as than Connor.
 German outlet GamePro ranked Connor as the franchise's 13th-greatest protagonist, criticizing his lack of development and blind devotion to the Assassin Order, but acknowledging that he is a more nuanced character than most people give him credit for, and that he might rank higher if he was given a sequel to flesh out his character.
 In a list by CBR ranking the Assassin's Creed protagonists by likability, Connor finished second to last due to his hotheaded and violent nature.

 However, not all reception of the character was negative.
 In his review of Assassin's Creed III, PC Gamer's Chris Thursten said that Connor's characterisation is strong, and that he "will get some flak simply for not being Ezio, but he comes into his own in the second half of the game."
 In a 2020 ranking of the franchise's Assassins by TheGamer, Connor finished fifth for holding onto his convictions and desire for justice even when they put him into conflict with his allies.